-Miro presented a method in which we approximate the integral by mapping each (x, y) physical triangle to a single reference triangle $(\xi, \eta)$ , where our quadrature rule is defined.
+You may have seen approaches in which we approximate the integral by mapping each (x, y) physical triangle to a single reference triangle (ξ, η) , where our quadrature rule is defined.
 There are complications in this method, especially when derivatives occur in our integrand.
 I will look at going the other way!